-By the way, I recommend changing out your water storage every year.
-So every 12 months empty out your containers, disinfect them and then put in fresh water.
+By the way, I recommend changing out your water every year.
+So every 12 months empty out your containers and put in fresh water.

 Now let's move on to food...

 Food

 Storing enough food for 30 days is not a difficult task at all.
 You could simply go to the grocery store and buy a good amount of canned goods.